-Sweet oranges and tangy grapefruit, tossed in a simple vinaigrette over salad greens, make this delicious citrus salad a lovely all-season salad.
+Sweet oranges and tangy grapefruit, tossed in a simple vinaigrette over salad greens, make this stunning citrus salad a lovely all-season salad.
 Refreshing and pretty.

 We use a simple citrus vinaigrette for zip, nuts for crunch and creamy avocado for a contrasting texture.
 Quick, easy and beautiful.

-If you’re looking for a change from the usual green salad, this is a good one.
-Packed with healthy vitamin C, this simple citrus salad makes a lovely side dish for a BBQ, potluck or weeknight dinner.
+If you’re looking for something a little different from your typical green salads, this is a good one.
+Packed with fiber, potassium and healthy vitamin C and A, this simple citrus salad makes a lovely side dish for a BBQ, potluck or weeknight dinner.

 Bonus – the salad is vegan, dairy free and gluten free.
 And, as always, there are lots of variations and substitutes you can use to tailor it to your preferences and the ingredients you have on hand.

-Make it a winter citrus salad when most citrus fruits are in peak season or a summer salad that capitalizes on the light and refreshing factor.
+Make it a winter citrus salad during the citrus season (typically winter months) or a summer salad that capitalizes on the light and refreshing factor.

 Tip: Although prep for this citrus salad recipe can be done hours ahead, it’s best to assemble it just before serving.